medvir/MinVar/rtd/index.md

 - `max_freq_muts_aa.csv` the amminoacid found at maximum frequency at each codon,
 - `final.csv` mutations at amminoacid level with indication of the gene, the position on the gene, wild type and frequency
+- `cns_ambiguous.fasta` nucleotide sequence with wobble bases if frequency > 15%,
+  if coverage is less than `coverage_threshold` (default=100), an `N` is reported;
+- `cns_max_freq.fasta` nucleotide sequence where only the nucleotide at max frequency is reported.
+  If coverage is low than the base reference sequence is reported.

 ### Created by `reportdrm.py`